Updated: Dec 12, 2022

-Whatever the scheme, speaking with an California Employment Law Attorney to discuss the legal options is a smart idea.
+Whatever the scheme, speaking with a Los Angeles Employment Lawyer to discuss the legal options is a smart idea.

 What Happens If My Injury Occurs Outside of My Employer's Property?

 The accident does not have to happen on the employer's property.
-If you are injured while working, you are entitled to workers' compensation insurance.
+You are entitled to workers' compensation insurance if you are injured while working.
 Many forms of work-related activities occur outside of your employer's office or warehouse, including:

 Travel to and from business meetings and work-related schooling are all considered part of one's job.
 Depending on the nature of the incident, an injury sustained at a company picnic or sporting event may be protected by workers' compensation.